 The old paradigm of leadership was much like a pack of lions.
-There could be only one alpha male and everyone else was subordinate to this male.
+There could be only one alpha male, and everyone else was subordinate to this male.
 There was a clear hierarchy when it came to feeding, with the most important eating first and the least important last.
-If a member of the pack didn’t abide by the rules the violator was ostracized from the community.
-Then left to become either a lone male in search of another pack or ultimately die.
+If a member of the pack didn’t abide by the rules, the violator was ostracised from the community.
+They were left to become either a lone male in search of another pack or ultimately die.

-Leadership in the Industrial Age followed much the same model.
+Leadership in the Industrial Age followed a similar model.
 One CEO at the top was ultimately responsible for all the decisions.
-The rest of the organization is subordinate to this one leader.
+The rest of the organisation is subordinate to this one leader.
 The hierarchy was also much the same.
-There was fierce competition between the pride members to compete for the alpha male position with the strongest and most cunning ultimately the winner.
-When a team member didn’t follow the rules imposed by the leader, he was fired or in more subtle ways invited to leave by making the environment so uncomfortable that the only option was an exit.
+There was fierce competition among the pride members to compete for the alpha male position, with the strongest and most cunning ultimately emerging as the winner.
+When a team member didn’t follow the rules imposed by the leader, they were fired or, in more subtle ways, invited to leave by making the environment so uncomfortable that the only option was to exit.

-It worked well and much was created with this method.
+It worked well, and a great deal was accomplished using this method.
 Were it not for the Industrial Age and the invention of management, much of what we have today wouldn’t exist.
-It made cars, books, education, clothes, furniture, and even money more accessible making many scarce resources abundant.
+It made cars, books, education, clothes, furniture, and even money more accessible, making many scarce resources abundant.

 A New Paradigm of Leadership

-What worked before doesn’t work anymore.
+What worked before no longer works.
 It is becoming increasingly harder to get results from employees with an approach designed for labourers who were expected to follow rules.
 Do not question anything with quality.
 The ability to reproduce as many identical objects as fast as possible and as cheaply as possible.
 Quality in the age of knowledge workers is the ability to produce the most unique, new solution to old problems as fast as possible.
-Copying what someone else already did is a recipe for failure whereas previously it was the recipe for success.
+Copying what someone else has already done is a recipe for failure, whereas previously it was a recipe for success.

 The Beehive as a Leadership Model